AbsorbingChaos/stacks101-com/content/stx-mining-stacksdump/_index.md

 STZYY6PRBCNWYXPY1GVN1T00B6E61BAKK2NN68N7,mmM1JSGjMqykTWxCcoaZJQ2vE22C5QfUSN,1,17,452,0.08%,3.76%,9040000,0.23%,20000
 ```

+### Copy to Spreadsheet

-To view an animation of copying and pasting this information, [click here to open](/stx-mining-stacksdump/example/) a (fairly large) gif file.
+To view an animation of copying and pasting this information from the terminal, [click here to view](/stx-mining-stacksdump/example/) a (fairly large) gif file.